 "Advanced" basically means 10 or more miles, more than 4 hours paddling time and/or difficulty along the way, such as fast currents, dodging overhanging branches, underwater obstacles, sharp curves, the sort of situations that only experienced kayakers in good condition should attempt.

 This is partly guesswork for unpredictable currents and especially strong wind can easily change a rating.
 The key to trips is this: how long can you paddle at your "average" paddling rate?
-If you can paddle right along at a good pace for 3.5 to 4 hours, you are in the majority group.
-We take care of our paddlers.
-More than once paddlers have gotten tired and fall back; we get an accompanying paddler to stay with them.
-We do not abandon anyone.
+If you can paddle right along at a good pace for 3 to 4 hours, you are in the majority group.